MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 2. If you do not get an error 503, review the proxy configuration and try again.

-3. If the proxy configuration works for the **CURRENT_USER** (i.e. you see the 503 error) then, check if the WinInet proxy settings are enabled for the **LOCAL_SYSTEM** account (used by the sensor updater service) by running the following command in elevated command prompt:
+3. If the proxy configuration works for the **CURRENT_USER** (that is, you see the 503 error) then, check if the WinInet proxy settings are enabled for the **LOCAL_SYSTEM** account (used by the sensor updater service) by running the following command in elevated command prompt:

     reg compare "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings\Connections" "HKU\S-1-5-18\Software\Microsoft\Windows\CurrentVersion\Internet Settings\Connections" /v DefaultConnectionSettings